sharafc/coding-guidelines/css/README.md

 ## ID as selectors for HTML elements

 Cascade and Specificity are a major point at style development.
 A strict and transparent development reduces maintenance time.
 IDs should only be carefully used to avoid the feared ID soup.
+This can also prevent [specificity hell](https://www.smashingmagazine.com/2010/04/css-specificity-and-inheritance/).
+If in doubt you can also [calculate the specificity](https://specificity.keegan.st/)

  * IDs must be explicit.
  * IDs raise the specificity of a class.